 Prosecutors claimed Skakel killed Moxley in a jealous rage.

-October 31, 1975 - Martha's body is discovered around midday.
-She was beaten to death with a golf club, which is found near her body.
+October 31, 1975 - Martha’s body is discovered.
+She is believed to have been beaten to death with a golf club, which is found near her body.
 Tommy Skakel is questioned by the police.

-1994 - Michael Skakel works as an aide to Sen. Edward Kennedy's re-election campaign.
+1994 - Skakel works as an aide to Sen. Edward Kennedy’s reelection campaign.

 1998 - Two books based on the crime are published - “Greentown,” by Timothy Dumas, and “Murder in Greenwich,” by Mark Fuhrman.

-June 17, 1998 - Superior Court Judge George Thim begins an 18-month one-person grand jury to review the information gathered by investigators.
+June 1998 - Superior Court Judge George Thim begins an 18-month one-person grand jury review of information gathered by investigators.

-January 19, 2000 - An arrest warrant for an unnamed juvenile is issued in the Moxley murder.
+January 19, 2000 - An arrest warrant for an unnamed individual is issued in the Moxley murder.
 Later the same day, Skakel surrenders to police and is released on $500,000 bond.